 “I don’t know, but it could be a clue for something.”

-Zero walked over towards it and stretched as far as his body could to look for any clues.
+Zero walked towards it and stretched as far as his body could to look for clues.
 “I can’t reach any further.”

 “Trying.”
-Zero reached to the point he was on his toes, till finally he was able to pull open the glass door.
+Zero reached the point he was on his toes, till finally, he could pull open the glass door.

 “Ding!
 Dang!
 Dong!
 Dang!
 Ding!”
-The grandfather rang it’s usually hourly song striking its hourly time.
+The grandfather rang its usual hourly song striking its hourly time.

 “Damn it!”
 Agnis cursed.
-Her ears were ringing loudly, and her hands were against her ears trying to cover the loud sound.
-She turned to look over her shoulder, and noticed the Minotaur stirring awake.
+Her ears rang loudly, and her hands were against her ears, trying to cover the loud sound.
+She turned to look over her shoulder and noticed the Minotaur stirring awake.
 “Zero.
 The Minotaur is awake!”

 “The target is angry!”
 Jack replied.
-He was the first one to rush in with his battle hammer and the first one to land a hit.
-In that moment, Jack’s hammer and the Minotaur’s horn made contact.
+He was the first to rush in with his battle hammer and the first to land a hit.
+At that moment, Jack’s hammer and the Minotaur’s horn made contact.
 Jack was halted from advancing forward.
 “He’s too strong!”
-The White Minotaur body mass tripled in size.
+The White Minotaur’s body mass tripled in size.

-Zeraph and Agnis both pulled out their bows and nocked an arrow.
-Each firing a different elemental energy.
-Agnis doused her arrow with fire, while Zeraph with ice.
-Zeraph’s arrow struck first and the ice around the arrow expanded covering a large chunk of the Minotaur’s shoulder.
+Zeraph and Agnis both pulled out their bows and knocked an arrow.
+Each firing has different elemental energy.
+Agnis doused her arrow with fire while Zeraph with ice.
+Zeraph’s arrow struck first, and the ice around the arrow expanded, covering a large chunk of the Minotaur’s shoulder.
 While Agnis’ arrow embedded itself onto the Minotaur’s rear.
 A burst of flames erupted for a split moment covering half of the Minotaur in flames.

 Jack grunted as he was slowly pushed back with every step.
 The blood eyes stared at Jack with anger.
 “Damn cow.”

 With a fury of anger, the Minotaur gave a sudden burst of energy.
-Jack flew backwards and slammed into the wall.
+Jack flew backward and slammed into the wall.

 “Jack!”
 Agnis called out.
 She continued to fire her arrows.
-Majority of them flew pass the Minotaur missing its mark, while the a small portion made impact.
+Most of them flew past the Minotaur, missing its mark, while a small portion made an impact.
 The speed of the Minotaur increased by threefolds.
-Agnis’ and Zeraph’s arrows were piercing the Minotaur’s skin less and less.
-Zero’s missed his chance to slam into the Minotaur and instead his clairvoyant skill activated.
+Agnes’ and Zeraph’s arrows were piercing the Minotaur’s skin less and less.
+Zero missed his chance to slam into the Minotaur; instead, his clairvoyant skill activated.

 The boss monster of the Labyrinth.
-Legends states that the White Minotaur had never been defeated in history.
-Its speed and strength is considered inhuman.
-Story goes that the Minotaur had once been human, but because he had angered a god he was changed into his hideous form.
+Legends state that the White Minotaur had never been defeated in history.
+Its speed and strength are considered inhuman.
+The story goes that the Minotaur had once been human, but because he had angered a god, he was changed into his hideous form.

 “Hideous form?
 It’s completely far from hideous.”
-Zero hissed, but the moment the White Minotaur stepped out of the golden light the Minotaur form changed.
-The fur of the Minotaur turned pitch black, large boils and muscles bulge all over its body.
-Horns that curled backwards and sharp teeth protruding out of its mouth was shown.
-It was a complete makeover, when the Minotaur stepped out of the light.
+Zero hissed, but when the White Minotaur stepped out of the golden light, the Minotaur form changed.
+The fur of the Minotaur turned pitch black, and large boils and muscles bulged all over its body.
+Horns curled backward, and sharp teeth protruding from its mouth were shown.
+It was a complete makeover when the Minotaur stepped out of the light.

 “No way.”
 Agnis gaped.
-She did not expect the whole changeover from a pure looking creature to the complete opposite.
-What stood before her was now a monster that looked like a demon.
+She did not expect the whole changeover from a pure-looking creature to the complete opposite.
+But instead, what stood before her was now a monster that looked like a demon.

 Zeraph ran forward and was head-to-head with the Minotaur.
-Instead he used his swords to combat the Minotaur without any fear.
+But instead, he used his swords to combat the Minotaur without fear.
 The swing of his sword was instantaneous to the point of being difficult to follow.
-Each cut, blood oozed out of the Minotaur’s skin.
+With each cut, blood oozed out of the Minotaur’s skin.

 “No!”
 Zero slashed down with his claws, tearing pieces of flesh from the Minotaur.
-The Minotaur jumped backwards and in that moment Zero whipped his tail from turning in a full circle.
+The Minotaur jumped backward, and at that moment, Zero whipped his tail from turning in a full circle.
 His tail struck like a whip causing an explosive snap that tore through skin.
 The Minotaur was thrown back in one hit, slamming into the wall.